Tutorial

 will automatically

-be imported and scanned for controllers and services.
+be imported and scanned for handlers and services.

 Running the application